mlab-upenn/Checkpoint/INSTALL.markdown

 tutorial, found [online](http://llvm.org/docs/WritingAnLLVMPass.html) or included with the LLVM soruce.
-Instructions for building a static library for linking into opt or a standalone tool come from a combination of the aformentioned tutorial, and a [blog post](http://tinyurl.com/7akkcbc) on the topic.
+Instructions for building a static library for linking into opt or a standalone tool come from a combination of the aformentioned tutorial and a [blog post](http://tinyurl.com/7akkcbc) on the topic.
 Most of the information is reproduced here directly in the event that the remote resorces become unavailable.